GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 We also plan to host a 1-day workshop with Annie Barnhardt in late May on built-up colored pencil Roman letters on dark paper

-**June 3 –** TBA
+**June 3 –** Zoom meeting

-**July 1 –** Design OR a field trip to the RIT Cary library, which has a diorama and tracing of the letters of the Trajan column, as well as work by contemporary calligraphers who spent time at RIT.
+**July 1 –** Zoom meeting

+**August 5 **- combination Zoom and in-person, sharing of From My Heart project pieces.
+Following the program, there will be a special announcement of our programs for the next six months from Toi and Lisa.
+Exciting things are happening!

 We also have several Play Days scheduled on Saturdays (January 18, July 25) where we can explore other tools and variations.